 Rebecca kennedy age?

-Rebecca Kennedy is 29 years old.
-Her birthdate is unknown.
+Rebecca Kennedy is 31 years old in 2025.
+Her birthdate is August 13.

 What is Rebecca Kennedy’s sexual orientation?